"Revolutionising pop" - Faro Tecomitl, Mexico City

 Wednesday December 31

 OK.
 Here we go.
 Finally getting back to this again.
 Yep, I hear it.
 Where is the Mexico City Diary?
 We’ll get onto that.
-For now, call me ambitious but I’m kinda hoping I can write it concurrently with this new Japan, well, Tokyo, Diary.
+At some point.
+Hopefully.
+I’m absolutely sure.
+For now, call me ambitious but I’m kinda hoping I can write it concurrently with this new Japan, well, Tokyo, Diary*.
 We arrived two days ago at the time of writing.
 It’s possible we may get beyond Tokyo, but really, with this place being ranked by some surveys as the most populous city in the world at not far off the 40 million mark, I think we’ll have enough to be getting on with here.
 But we’re going to be here for five weeks give or take, so let’s see.

-A bit of a cheat here before we get started on all that because we’re not going to write too much about London between Mexico and Japan so there’s no point starting an interim Camden Diary and this entry just would not make sense if we put it into the existing one.
+A bit of a cheat here before we get started on all that because we’re not going to write too much about London between Mexico and Japan so there’s no point starting an interim Camden Diary and this entry just would not make sense if we put that into the existing one.
 Maja was away in Sweden for a good chunk of this period, and before that she was too busy with, well, you’ll see below very soon.
 But I’m writing this in here now because a day or two after we got back, Ant asked us to play his new place Jam In A Jar on Haringay Green Lanes.
 But not just any old date.
-No. He asked if we could play New Years Eve for our first time out there.
+No. He asked if we could play New Year’s Eve for our first time out there.

 His idea was that we wouldn’t be announced on the bill and would just kind of float in and out of proceedings, which perfectly fit our own concept and the way we’ve always imagined we could fit into bills.
 I wonder if this show tonight could set something of a precedent.
 The idea is that we will just fit in between bands and also spend most of our time playing out on the floor rather than on the stage, which is also just how we do things.
 It’s also a great way to discover and decide how we’re going to spend New Year’s Eve.
 We speak to soundman Ben once we get there, who sometimes does the sound at Ant’s other place Ten To One which is where we have of course played so many Ramshackle nights and a few gigs of our own.
 He’s fully up to speed with how we’re going to do this and we’re able to set up very easily with him and are ready to go with zero soundcheck.
 We kind of know our settings, he’s happy to trust us with this and is confident he can make any minor adjustments on the fly which is exactly how it plays out.
 So when the time comes, we’re ready to go, band finishes, and we play a few songs while the next band sets up.
 We were thinking we may be getting three short sets but first off we’re here a tad later than might have been ideal; we weren’t told a time to arrive.
 It was just a case of get here when you get here and see how you can fit yourselves in.
 We also miss another possible between bands set when Maja gets unfortunately caught in a bit of a queue for the toilets at just the wrong time and a band ends a bit unexpectedly.
 So we end up with two slots.
 Two songs and three songs respectively.
 The second set should have been four but the band before that one got a very enthusiastic encore call.
 But three worked great and the two for our first set was also a wonderful introduction.
 And with a whole five songs to represent ourselves in here we feel we have left our mark on this New Year’s Eve and that was just enough original material to put out in front of this kind of party crowd.
 And with that second set ending around 11:30, we know that’s that for the night which also suits us perfectly.
 We can now get ready for midnight and relax knowing it’s job done.
 All that’s left is to get right into the spirit and enjoy the amazing Blues Band tribute act which brings it all home up to midnight and a little beyond.
 A great New Year’s Eve night and our gig list will now read Mexico City, London, Tokyo.
 Cos yep.
 That’s where our next gig is going to be.